 make this transition.

-David Young: It is a very different business; I can tell you
+David Young: It is a very different business; I can tell you from experience,

 delivering a service than delivering software.
 Joyent, in that respect,

 is somewhat unique, in the sense that we actually have been successful

 and we have one of the leading public clouds, but we also sell software

 Jo Maitland: It is curious that your strategy is that the future of your business